-Reference Reference Books 1.
+Refer ence Books 1.
 Billmeyer F., 'Textbook of Polymer Science', Wiley Interscience, 1994 2.
-Richerson D. W., 'Modern Ceramic Engineering - Properties Processing and Use in Design', 3 rd edition, CRC press, 2006 3.
-Carter, C. Barry, Norton, M. Grant, Ceramic Materials: Science and Engineering, 2 nd Edition, Springer,2013 1 3 7

-- 1. Select different materials other than conventional metals and alloys for specific engineering applications [3, 4] - 2.
-Solve the materials problems associated with the weight reduction through the appropriate choice of polymers ceramics, and composites [1, 11] - 3.
-Provide low cost alternative to expensive metals and alloys [8] - 4.
-Describe the selection criterion for polymers, ceramics and composites for various engineering applications [1, 10, 11] - Analyze different microstructure of polymers, ceramics and composites and alter them according to application requirements [1, 11, 5] - 6.
+Richerson D. W., 'Modern Ceramic Engineering - Properties Pro and Use in Design', 3 rd edition, CRC press, 2006 3.
+Carter, C. Barry, Norton, M. Grant, Ceramic Materials: Science and Engineering, 2 nd Edition, Springer,2013 Cours se Outcomes 1.
+Select different materials other than conventional metals and alloys for specific engineering applications [3, 4] 2.
+3. Provide low cost alternative to expensive metals and alloys [8] 4.
+Describe the selection criterion for polymers, ceramics and composites for various engineering applications [1, 10, 11] 5.
+Analyze different microstructure of polymers, ceramics and composites and alter them according to application requirements [1, 11, 5] 6.
 Emphasis the need of modern materials over conventional metal and alloys [8]

 Course Code : MTLR11

-Course Title : Ferrous Metallography Laboratory
+Course Title ••• Ferrous Metallography Laboratory

 Number of Credits 1

-Prerequisites : MTPC18
+Prerequisites MTPC18

 (Course code)

-Course Type : ELR
+Course Type ••• ELR

-- To learn and to gain experience in the preparation of metallographic specimens. - To examine and analyse the microstructures of carbons steels, alloy steels, cast irons and other ferrous materials. - To understand the basic principles of optical microscopy To measure the grain size of materials
+- To learn and to gain experience in the preparation of metallographic specimens. - To examine and analyse the microstructures of carbons steels, alloy steels, cast irons and other ferrous materials. - To understand the basic principles of optical microscopy - To measure the grain size of materials